Data Centers in Poughkeepsie

 Natural Disaster Risk

-Poughkeepsie has a low natural disaster risk profile, with a FEMA National Risk Index score of 23.04, as of September 2025.
-Its inland location protects it from the primary coastal flooding and storm surge risks affecting New York City and Long Island.
+Poughkeepsie has a very low natural disaster risk profile, with a FEMA National Risk Index score of 23.04, as of September 2025.
+This score makes it a highly attractive location for critical infrastructure compared to coastal and other high-risk regions.